GoPro's HEROs are widely considered the best action cameras on the market – and

 With a built-in front facing viewscreen as well as a rear touchscreen, the HERO 9 Black and HERO 10 Black are the best GoPros for vlogging as you can see exactly what's in shot while you’re in front of the camera – the latter being the preferable of the two, thanks to the upgraded chipset powering a smoother live preview.
 Similarly, with lenses front and rear, the GoPro Max is also a great camera for vloggers.
 Shoot with the rear-facing lens only and you’ll be able to frame yourself in shot via the touchscreen.

-While the HERO 8 Black doesn’t come with a front-facing screen as standard, you can add one by purchasing the Media Mod accessory.
-The Media Mod attaches to your GoPro and allows you to fit an additional viewscreen called the GoPro Display Mod.
+While the HERO 8 Black doesn't come with a front-facing screen as standard, you can add one by purchasing the Media Mod accessory.
+Our GoPro Media Mod review has all the details, but essentially this gadget attaches to your GoPro and allows you to fit an additional viewscreen called the GoPro Display Mod.
 The Media Mod also comes with a directional microphone which will massively improve your GoPro’s audio recording quality – to be honest, we'd recommended this even with the newest H10.

 It’s easy to set up the HERO 10 Black, H9 Black or H8 Black as a webcam.
 Simply download the GoPro Webcam software to your desktop computer, connect your GoPro to your computer via the camera’s USB-C cable and it will default to webcam mode when switched on.